clearpix.gif (43 bytes)

 The Goals of this Rulebook

 The Big Daddy Baseball League was originally created specifically for owners who have little free time on their hands.
 Our expanded schedule, as well as several of the rules listed below, were specifically designed with this concept in mind.
-This rulebook was constructed in such a way as to: a) allow enough time for a busy owner to fully run his franchise, b) simulate the tasks of a major league owner, GM and manager as closely and realistically as possible, and c) to allow every team a realistic opportunity to compete within a reasonable amount of time.
+This rulebook was constructed in such a way as to: a) allow enough time for a busy owner to fully manage his franchise, b) simulate the tasks of a major league owner, GM and manager as closely and realistically as possible, and c) to allow every team a realistic opportunity to compete within a reasonable amount of time.
 League owners are encouraged to submit their ideas for improving these rules.
 Rules that pertain to the operation of the league from an administrative standpoint will be amended by the Commissioner.
 All other rule amendments will be voted upon at the end of each season.

 1.0 Membership Requirements